-The Custom Template Editor allows you to build and customize templates using a drag-and-drop interface.
-This guide will walk you through the process step by step, providing visual aids and troubleshooting tips to ensure a smooth experience.
+The Template Builder allows you to build and customize templates using a drag-and-drop interface.
+This guide walks you through the process step by step, with troubleshooting tips and best practices.

-Note: This feature is only available on certain plans.
+⚠️ Note: The Template Builder is only available on certain plans.

 -